learn-co-curriculum/dsc-sparkcontext/README.md

 - SparkContext sets up internal services and establishes a connection to a Spark execution environment.
 - The driver is the program that creates the SparkContext, connecting to a given Spark Master.

 After creation, SparkContext asks the master for some cores to use to do work.
-The master sets these cores aside and they don't get used for other applications.
+The master sets these cores aside and they are used to complete whatever operation they are assigned to do.

-Driver programs access Spark through the `SparkContext` object, which represents a connection to a computing cluster.
-A SparkContext object (usually shown as `sc`) is the main entry point for Spark functionality and can be used to create `Resilient Distributed Datasets` (RDDs) on a cluster as we will see in our next lab.
+As stated before, a SparkContext object (usually shown as `sc`) is the main entry point for Spark functionality and can be used to create `Resilient Distributed Datasets` (RDDs) on a cluster as we will see in our next lab.

 Lets start a spark application by importing pyspark, creating a spark context as `sc` and try printing out type of `sc`.
+For this SparkContext, we are going to assign the `master` parameter to 'local[ * ]' to indicate that we are running this SparkContext to be parallelized on our local machine.